 - Through our Grassroots Undergraduate Writing Research Internship, we also provide an opportunity for undergraduate scholars to engage in a year-long Writing Research project.
 Interns publish their work in our Grassroots Writing Research Journal and also participate in our annual Writing Research Colloquium.

-- In addition, our Half-Mile Project brings together students and residents of our local Bloomington-Normal community to talk about how writing is produced and used in the daily lives of our Bloomington-Normal residents.
+- In addition, our Professional Literacies Project brings together students and professionals from the across the country to talk about how writing is produced and used in their daily lives.

-Collecting Writing Research is an activity that happens as part of the publication of our journal, but this activity is supported by lots of our activities including our 1/2 Mile project, and our Mini-grant project.
+Collecting Writing Research is an activity that happens as part of the publication of our journal, but this activity is supported by lots of our activities including our Professional Literacies Project, and our Mini-grant project.
 In addition, our Research and Reports pages offer some information about the data our program regularly collects